Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 - `,`: Set the value at the pointer to the value read from stdin.
 - `[`: jump forward to the matching `]` if the value at the pointer is 0.
 - `]`: jump backward to the matching `[` if the value at the pointer is not 0.
-- any other symbol is treated as comment, and is ignored.
+- Any other symbol is treated as comment, and is ignored.

 For example, to print the numbers from 1 to 5, you can do:
 ```brainfuck